Vega Apps and Tools

 There are two apps available to interact with a Vega Wallet:

-Use $VEGA Token website to stake your tokens to nominate the validators that run the network, participate in network goveranance, and earn and claim rewards.
+Use the Vega Governance dApp to stake your tokens to nominate the validators that run the network, participate in network goveranance, and earn and claim rewards.

 The block explorer allows you to query transactions, network parameters, available assets (and their IDs) and more.